khaoya-mw/high-protein-data-analysis/README.md

 ## Motivation

 As someone interested in entering the world of fitness, I am curious about the obsession with protein.
 I wanted to investigate, using my data analysis skills, whether high protein intake is associated with diet types, activity level, gender, calorie consumption and other health indicators.
 Firstly, I used SQL queries to analyse a health database with up to 6000 observations and 15 variables.
 Then I visualised these findings in a dashboard using Tableau and conducted a regression analysis in R to determine the relationship between protein intake and calories consumed, holding other factors constant.
-There is a very famous quote "**Abs are made in the kitchen**" which highlights the importance of nutrition in fitness.As an economist and data analyst I believe **insights are found in the query**...or something similar.
-Perhaps, one day I will find the causal effect of my bad jokes.

 ## Research Questions